 The Sanctuary and Organ

 Church sanctuaries are not ordinarily considered musical instruments.
-River Road Church’s sanctuary is unique.
+River Road Church’s Sanctuary is unique.
 From a musical and acoustical perspective, it is reminiscent of the great European cathedrals.
-When funded in the late ’60’s to accommodate a growing church, the design of the Sanctuary focused on the soaring aspect of a cathedral-type space that directed attention to the heavens.
+When funded in the late 1960’s to accommodate a growing church, the design of the Sanctuary focused on the soaring aspect of a cathedral-type space that directed attention to the heavens.
 A classic pipe organ and complementary acoustics would assist in this effort.
 The church chose the well-known American pipe organ builder, the M.P.
-Moller Organ Company of Hagerstown, MD to design and install a 65-rank, four-manual pipe organ that remains one of the finest examples of Moller’s work.
+Möller Organ Company of Hagerstown, Maryland, to design and install a 65-rank, four-manual pipe organ (Opus 10590) that remains one of the finest examples of Möller’s work.
 The result was a great improvement on the portable pump organ used at the church’s founding in 1946!

 The Chapel Organ